-The overarching goal of the Center for Cardiovascular Simulation (CCS) is to provide cardiovascular scientists and clinicians with advanced simulations for the rational development of treatments for cardiovascular disease.
+The overarching goal of the Center for Cardiovascular Simulation (CCS) is developing computational biomechanical models for understanding heart valve and heart disease progression for developing clinical interventions, including prosthetics devices.
+We develop or utilize a range of unique in-vivo and in-vitro data for elucidating mechanisms that underlie the observed pathologies.
+Our modeling focus is the detailed incorporation of this data to provide a high level of physical and physiological realism and validation, working at the continuum-cellular, fibrous tissue, and whole organ levels.
+We ultimately seek to provide cardiovascular scientists and clinicians with advanced simulations for the rational development of treatments for structural heart and heart valve diseases.
 Such simulations can ultimately lead to reduction in development time, lowering of morbidity and mortality, reduced re-operative rates, and lessened post-operative recovery time.
-Our specific research focus is the simulation of the biomechanical function of the cardiovascular system at the continuum-cellular, micro-fibrous tissue, and whole organ levels.
-To achieve this, we utilize integrated computational/experimental approaches that incorporate the latest biomechanical/biomedical data and mechanobiological information to develop an improved understanding of pathophysiology.
-Fundamental to our approach will be the development and implementation of novel simulation technologies that exploit advances in computational methods to reduce the current trial-and-error approaches.
-Ultimately, we hope to develop simulation tools that will provide detailed dynamic information on disease progress and allow for “what-if” scenarios to physicians and biomedical engineers to devise new interventions.
-The development and use of these tools in the context of patient-specific models will ultimately also allow clinicians to craft cardiovascular therapies that are optimized for the cardiovascular system of individuals, with a resulting increase in success and decrease in risk of adverse side effects.
+Moreover, the development and use of these tools in the context of patient-specific models will ultimately also allow clinicians to craft cardiovascular therapies that are optimized for the cardiovascular system of individuals, with a resulting increase in success and decrease in risk adverse side effects.

 Michael Sacks, Director